Brave New World

-- When they get back to her place, she's all set for John to come inside and stay the night.
+- When they get back to her place, she's all set for John to stay the night.
 When he doesn't, Lenina is utterly distressed.
 She takes three soma tablets to get over it.

 - Lenina is in attendance at the big dinner party when John refuses to come out of his room.
 She assumes this means that John doesn't like her, but none of these distressing emotions stop her from going home with the Arch-Community-Songster (though she does need to take a good amount of soma in order to go to bed with him).

 - When Henry Foster asks her out to a feely, Lenina says no. She's so angered by his suggestion that she get a V.P.S. ("Violent Passion Surrogate") treatment that she forgets to give one of the "bottles" its sleeping sickness treatment.
 The text informs us that that individual will die about twenty-two years later.

 - She discusses her predicament with Fanny and concludes that she should just waltz over to John's place and tell him how she feels.

 - So Lenina ends up at John's place, where she pretty much asks him to come clean about his emotions.

 - When John admits that he loves her, Lenina thinks all is well.
 She strips and throws her body at John, who hits her and sends her running for the bathroom.